brighter-ai/awesome-privacy-papers/README.md

-# Awesome Privacy Papers in Visual Data
+# Awesome Privacy Papers for Visual Data
 Deep learning papers that address the issue of privacy in visual data.

 ## 2020